Free Legal Advice for Twin Cities Landlords and Tenants

 Housing court programs help low-income residents in Hennepin and Ramsey counties

 Going to court is a scary proposition in itself, but adding the risk of losing your home is downright terrifying.
 Thankfully, low-income residents in the Twin Cities have a place to turn for legal resources.
-And, even better: It’s free.
+And, even better: It’s legal help for free.

-“The important thing is getting the word out there that this resource exists,” says John Mandler, a class action litigator at Faegre Baker Daniels in Minneapolis who has taken pro bono housing cases for roughly 30 years.
+“The important thing is getting the word out there that this resource exists,” says John Mandler, a class action litigator at Faegre Drinker Biddle & Reath in Minneapolis who has taken pro bono housing cases for roughly 30 years.
 “For a lot of people coming [to housing court], it’s their first or only interaction with the legal system; it can be confusing and overwhelming; and it has to do with their home, so it can be emotionally taxing, too.
 It’s something people should be aware of and take advantage of.”

 The guidelines for free legal representation through The Housing Project, a nonprofit organization, are as follows:

-The walk-in clinic is typically a brief consultation—maybe about 20 minutes—and people are seen on a first come, first served basis.
-“We try to provide advice and, where appropriate, legal services to position the client to best address their housing issues,” says Muria Kruger, housing program manager and resource attorney at VLN.
+The walk-in clinic is typically a brief consultation—maybe about 20 minutes—and people are seen on a first-come, first-served basis.
+“We try to provide legal advice and, where appropriate, legal services to position the client to best address their housing issues,” says Muria Kruger, housing program manager and resource attorney at VLN.

-Assisting Minnesota attorneys often rotate, and bring along a paralegal to greet people, get some information on their legal issue, and then direct them to assistance as needed—all free of charge.
+Assisting Minnesota attorneys often rotate and bring along a paralegal to greet people, get some information on their legal issues, and then direct them to assistance as needed—all free of charge.
 “It’s a lot of rapid reactions in a three-hour period,” Mandler says.

 The best piece of advice—if you have a real estate or tenant dispute and qualify for aid—is to contact the Housing Court Project in advance of a court date.
 “The more you can document [your problem] and the sooner you can get advice is always better,” Mandler adds.